 Refining the Nasal Tip

 A bulbous nasal tip in Asian patients comes from a combination of thick skin and weak cartilage.
-By making the tip thinner, sleeker and more defined, we can achieve a more elegant and balanced facial appearance.
+By making the tip thinner, sleeker and more defined, we can rebalance the patient’s facial appearance.

 Refining the nasal tip usually involves a combination of trimming the cartilage, bending the cartilage and/or repositioning the cartilage.
 A graft can be considered but is not always needed to achieve the desired effect.